Response to climate change

 Metrics and targets

 Greenhouse gas emissions by volume are the indicator.
-Our targets are set out in the 2050 CTC Group Environmental Declaration formulated in November 2022.
+Our targets are set out in the 2050 CTC Group Environmental Declaration revised in April 2024.
 The details are shared below.

 2050 CTC Group Environmental Declaration